…lifted from rewards I used on Palfish

 Ask the student to grab a piece of paper.
 If they don’t have a piece of paper, then quickly shift to a step-by-step drawing reward.
 If they do have paper, then try these fun tracing rewards.
 Remember to give them lots of time to find the paper and sing a song to them or fill up the space in the meanwhile.
 They will often yell for mom or dad to go grab the paper so be sure to wait a few seconds for them.

-For advanced students, you can ask them to trace their hands and make their own animal.
+You can ask advanced students to trace their hands and make their own animal.
 It can even be a magical, make-believe animal!
 Ask them to show you the body parts and focus on the vocabulary: eyes, nose, mouth.
 For advanced students: wings, tail, scales, claws.
 Where does the animal live?
 What does it eat?

 Draw a Potato Reward